simplicitesoftware/docker/minimal/README.md

 Introduction
 ------------

-These docker files are provided as minimal examples to build **custom** Simplicité images from a base OS (Almalinux or Alpine) with:
+These docker files are provided as **minimal examples** to build **custom** Simplicité images from a base OS (Almalinux or Alpine) using:

 - An up-to-date JVM from the OS distribution
 - An "out of the box" Tomcat server downloaded from the [Tomcat website](https://tomcat.apache.org)
-- A Simplicité WAR package downloaded from the [Simplicité download page](https://platform.simplicite.io/downloads/), accessing this page requires credentials.
+- A Simplicité WAR package downloaded from the [Simplicité download page](https://platform.simplicite.io/downloads/), note that accessing to this page requires appropriate credentials.

-**Warning**: unless you have **very specific needs** we **strongly** recommend that you use our **standard** images instead of building such custom images in particular because they offer more advanced configuration capabilities.
+**Warning**: unless you have **very specific needs** we **strongly** recommend that you use our **standard** images instead of building such custom images, in particular because they offer more advanced configuration capabilities.

 Instructions
 ------------